Sanghar District: History

 The town of Sanghar, the district headquarters, was formerly a small village that has been populated since the 18th century.
-It was named after a pious fisher-woman, Mai Singhar; for more than a century, it remained a small village with a population of few hundreds.
+It was named after a pious fisher-woman, Mai Singhar but there is no evidence about entity of such woman,whereas, as per Dr nabi bux its name came from saang means overflow of water; for more than a century, it remained a small village with a population of a few hundred.

 After the 1853 invasion by Charles Napier, Sindh was divided into provinces and was assigned zamindars, also known as "Wadera", to collect taxes for the British.
 Sindh was later made part of British India's Bombay Presidency, and became a separate province in 1935.
-During this period Sanghar obtained the status of Taluka, an administrative subdivision, and was alternatively included in districts of Nawabshah and Tharparkar.
+During this period Sanghar obtained the status of Taluka, a subdivision, and was alternatively included in districts of Nawabshah and Tharparkar.
 In 1954 it was given the status of District-Headquarters.

 The people of the district, specifically the Hurs, played a vital role in independence of Pakistan.
-The Hurs were an organised military rebel group led by Pir Syed Sabghatullah Shah Pagaro Shaheed, popularly known as Pir Pagara, that sought independence from the British Raj.
+The Hurs were an organized military resistance group led by Pir Syed Sabghatullah Shah Pagaro Shaheed, popularly known as Pir Pagara, which sought independence from the British Raj.
 They fought a guerrilla warfare campaign against the British military, and were always a thorn in the side of British Raj.
 It has been said that this warfare was one of the major nails in the coffin of British Raj in India.

 According to legend, the bodies of Sohni Mahiwal, the titular heroes of one of the four popular tragic romances of Sindh, were recovered from the Indus River near Shahdadpur city and are buried there.
 The Tomb of Sohni is situated in Shahdadpur, which is 40 km from Sanghar and 75 km from Hyderabad.